I’m so excited to bake with you this Christmas Eve morning!

 - 1/4 teaspoon kosher salt

 - 6 tablespoons unsalted butter, melted and divided

 - 1/2 cup (100 grams) lightly packed brown sugar

 - 1 teaspoon unsweetened cocoa powder (optional)

 - 3/4 cup powdered sugar

-- 3 tablespoons whole milk, or enough to make a pourable glaze
+- 2–3 tablespoons whole milk, or enough to make a spreadable glaze

-- In a small saucepan warm the milk to just warmer than body temperature.
+- In a small saucepan warm the milk to just warmer than body temperature about 110 degrees F.

 - Transfer milk to a large bowl and sprinkle yeast over the top.
 Add a pinch of brown sugar.
 Allow mixture to sit for 3-5 minutes to allow to yeast to activate, foam, and froth.

 - In a medium bowl, whisk together 1 1/2 cups flour, salt, brown sugar.
 Break the softened butter into a few large chunks and add to the flour mixture.
-Create a well in the center of the bowl and pour the warm yeast milk into the flour mixture.
-Use a wooden spoon or hand beaters with the dough hook attachment and stir or beat until incorporated and a ball starts to form.
-Add more flour, a few tablespoons at a time if the dough feels to wet.
+Create a well in the center of the bowl and pour the warm yeast milk and egg yolk into the flour mixture.
+Use a wooden spoon or a stand mixer with the dough hook attachment and stir or beat until incorporated and a ball starts to form.
+Add up to 1/2 cup more flour, a few tablespoons at a time if the dough feels too wet.
 Bring the dough together into a smooth ball by kneading by hand for 5 minutes or so.